Engineering companies must invest in training younger employees rather than poaching workers from other firms with a few years' experience.

 Other engineering or electronics businesses that want to give graduates a headstart in the industry could make their firm seem more attractive to young people by offering online training, as it gives them the chance to exercise their digital skills at the same time as learning new ones.

-Virtual College is one provider that organisations could turn to, as the institution boasts online modules in a number of key subjects, including welding safety.
+Virtual College is one provider that organisations could turn to, as the institution boasts online modules in a number of key subjects, including find out more here.